-We believe our commercial success depends significantly upon our ability to successfully market and sell our sequencing and molecular analysis solutions, including GPS Cancer, to continue to expand our current relationships and develop new relationships with physicians, self-insured employers, payers and healthcare providers, and expand adoption of sequencing and molecular analysis for disease indications outside oncology.
-Net revenue from our sequencing and molecular analysis solutions represented 2.9%, 0.8% and 0.2% of our total net revenue for the years ended December 31, 2017, 2016 and 2015, respectively.
+We believe our commercial success depends significantly upon our ability to successfully market and sell our sequencing and molecular analysis solutions to continue to expand our current relationships and develop new relationships with physicians, self-insured employers, payers and healthcare providers, and expand adoption of sequencing and molecular analysis for disease indications outside oncology.
+Net revenue from our sequencing and molecular analysis solutions represented 3.5% and 2.9% of our total net revenue for the years ended December 31, 2018 and 2017, respectively.
 The demand for sequencing and molecular analysis may decrease or may not continue to increase at historical rates for a number of reasons.
 Our clients may decide to decrease or discontinue their use of sequencing and molecular analysis due to changes in research and product development plans, financial constraints or utilization of internal molecular testing resources or molecular tests performed by others, which are circumstances outside of our control.
 In addition to reducing our revenue, this may reduce our exposure to early stage research that facilitates the incorporation of newly developed information about cancer and other diseases into our molecular analysis solutions.
 Further, we may be unsuccessful in expanding our clients' use of sequencing and molecular analysis outside of oncology.